 Practice the bija mantra AUM to bring your crown chakra in balance.
 Be patient and consistent.
 Practice 3-12 minutes every day.

-Meditating with the yantra for each chakra while chanting their mantra can speed up the process of balancing your energy centres.
+Meditating with the yantra for each chakra while chanting their bija or seed mantra can speed up the process of balancing your energy centres.

 Frequently Asked Questions

-The seven chakra symbols are yantras or geometrical representations that have the power to bring balance to the chakra.
-Read more
+The seven chakra symbols are yantras or geometrical representations that can balance the chakras.

-Chakras are real, they place in your body where the left and right side of your body converge forming vortices of energy.
-You need to practice chakra meditation to become familiar with this experience.
-Read more
+Chakras are real; they are located in your body where the left and right side of your body converge, forming vortices of energy.
+You need to practice chakra meditation frequently to become familiar with this experience.